-V1 The provider meets our viability requirements and has the financial capacity to deal with a wide range of adverse scenarios.
-Compliant V2 The provider meets our viability requirements.
+V1 V2 The provider meets our viability requirements and has the financial capacity to deal with a wide range of adverse scenarios.
+The provider meets our viability requirements.
 It has the financial capacity to deal with a reasonable range of adverse scenarios but needs to manage material risks to ensure continued compliance.
-J V3 The provider does not meet our viability requirements.
+Compliant V3 The provider does not meet our viability requirements.
 There are issues of serious regulatory concern and, in agreement with us, the provider is working to improve its position.
 Non-Compliant V4 The provider does not meet our viability requirements.
 There are issues of serious regulatory concern and the provider is subject to regulatory intervention or enforcement action.

-- 4.6 Providers at V1 will have provided the regulator with sufficient assurance that they have met the viability requirements of the standard.
+- 4.7 Providers at V1 will have supplied the regulator with sufficient assurance that they have met the viability requirements of the Standard.
 Typically they will have a strong financial profile, built on robust and prudent assumptions, good headroom on their financial covenants and appropriate levels of liquidity.
-The level of financial risk being taken on by the organisation will not be considered to be unreasonable and the regulator will have assurance that the crystallisation of the identified risks can be mitigated successfully by the organisation in most circumstances. - 4.7 Providers at V2 will also have provided the regulator with sufficient assurance that they have met the viability requirements of the standard.
-However, these providers could potentially lack the ability to meet the standard in certain circumstances.
-In particular, we may judge that an underlying financial profile while viable on current assumptions would be vulnerable to the crystallisation of significant downside risks, potentially including changes in market conditions beyond the provider's control.
-If the V2 grading is the result of a conscious decision to import more risk into a business to deliver strategic goals and if the risks are well-managed (as reflected in the governance grading), then this may well be an appropriate business decision.
-Reflecting this, we now describe movement between the compliant viability grades as regrades rather than upgrades and downgrades.
+The level of financial risk being taken on by the organisation will not be considered to be unreasonable and the regulator will have assurance that the crystallisation of the identified risks can be mitigated successfully by the organisation in most circumstances. - 4.8 Providers at V2 will also have provided the regulator with sufficient assurance that they have met the viability requirements of the Standard.
+However, we may judge that these providers' financial profiles leave them relatively more vulnerable to the crystallisation of significant downside risks, potentially including changes in market conditions beyond the provider's control.